Safety with AE Activities

 When working with students or cadets, please be sure to conduct a safety briefing prior to the activity.
 The information should be specific to the materials and conditions for each activity.
 Such things as snap knives, adhesives, spray paint, or any material that could cause injury should be discussed and caution should be used.
 Carelessness and/or playing should be discouraged.

 Please have proper emergency plan and first aid measures available and stress the importance of “safety first.”
 If necessary, post a set of safety rules in the area the activity will be conducted.
-Examples of safety precautions include (but not exclusive):
+Examples of safety precautions include (but are not exclusive):

 * Sharp instruments such as snap knives, scissors, etc. Caution cadets/students to use properly and never to point at another person.
 Also put numbers on cutting utensils and account for each one before dismissing the group.